Curriculum Overview 2022-23

 Our aim is to provide a broad and balanced curriculum, focused on maximising student potential and progress that allows all students to flourish and be the best they can become.

 On starting at Wellfield Academy every student is allocated a Personal Tutor and is placed into a tutor group.
-These tutor groups contain students from every year group and each group is a member of one of three houses; Campbell, MacArthur and Sharman.
+These tutor groups contain students from year 7 to 10 and each group is a member of one of three houses; Campbell, MacArthur and Sharman.
 Each house is led by a House Progress Lead and also has a dedicated Pastoral & Behaviour Manager (a non-teacher dedicated to wellbeing support).
-Year 7 have their own dedicated Pastoral & Behaviour Manager.
 Tutors and the House Progress Leads, together with our Head of Learning Support and Assistant Head with responsibility for Progress and Intervention ensure cross subject overview, interrogation and intervention on progress and learning matters for individuals.

 Current Key Stage 3